quadrama/quadrama.github.io/index.en.md

 -----

-{% assign posts=site.categories.QuaDramA | where:"lang", page.lang %}
+{% assign posts=site.categories.QuaDramA | where:"lang", page.lang | where: "index", true %}

 {% if posts.size > 0 %}